Verizon Innovative Learning Schools goes beyond devices. It helps participating schools and districts spark a teaching and learning transformation.

 What are the research requirements?
-Any district accepted into Verizon Innovative Learning schools Cohort 10 will participate in Digital Promise’s research for two consecutive school years (2023-24 and 2024-25).
+Any district accepted into Verizon Innovative Learning schools Cohort 11 will participate in Digital Promise’s research for two consecutive school years (2024-25 and 2025-26).
 If a district is selected for a two-year extension of the program, participation in research during that time is required, as well.
-Every teacher, Coach, and school leader will complete surveys each fall and spring, as well as brief snapshot questionnaires each winter.
+Every teacher, Coach, and school leader will complete 2-3 15-minute surveys per school year.

 Are there opportunities for deeper impact?
 Interested schools can request to be a Case Study School.
-Case Study Schools complete the requirements outlined above, as well as fall and spring interviews with teachers, coaches, and administrators; focus groups and surveys with a small group of students; and a few classroom visits conducted by the research team.
-These case study activities will occur over two school years (2023-24 and 2024-25).
+Case Study Schools complete the requirements outlined above, as well as teacher and student interviews and focus groups (1-2 per year), coach and leader interviews (2 per year), a five-minute student survey (1 per year); and an annual 1-2 day site visit by a researcher.
+These case study activities will occur over two school years (2024-25 and 2025-26).

 How will this research be used and how will schools benefit?
 The findings of the research will be shared 1) with the participating schools and districts to make improvements in the program implementation, and 2) with the field in the form of conference presentations and research publications.
 All research findings will be reported in the aggregate to protect the confidentiality of every participant.